siudn/CS490-GroupProject-Frontend-Repo/README.md

 ### Mock Data Mode (for local development)

-If you want to use the mock booking data (no backend needed), create a `.env.local` file in the project root and add the following line:
+If you want to use the mock booking data (no backend needed), add the following line to `.env.local`:

 ```bash
 VITE_MOCK=1
 ```

-Then restart the dev server.

 This tells the app to use built-in mock API responses for booking, appointments, and vendor features instead of hitting real endpoints.